 If you need a place to unwind after a long day of learning, consider taking the family to stay at the Hilton Cleveland Downtown.
-The Hilton’s massive pool is perfect for some relaxing family time and their pet-friendly digs make room for the fur-friends too.
+The Hilton’s massive pool is perfect for relaxing family time, and their pet-friendly digs make room for the fur-friends too.

-See Related: Fun & Best Things to Do in Cincinnati, Ohio
+See Related: Things to Do in Cincinnati, Ohio

 6. West Side Market